SparebankenVest/akv2k8s-website/source/content/installation/installing-with-helm.md

 > Make sure to check the [requirements](requirements) before installing.

-## Installing the AzureKeyVaultSecret CRD
+## About Custom Resource Difinitions

 Before installing the Chart, the Custom Resource Definition for AzureKeyVaultSecret must be installed by pointing to the correct version: